May 20, 2018

 Your homeopath will attempt to ascertain the underlying motives of all “superficial” claims you make.
 For example, Silica’s love of the home may be attributed to the remedy’s overarching theme of vulnerability.
 The Silicea patient fears the outside world and nir perceived disposition to succumb to its dangers.

 *Note that people in a heavy state of disorder are almost always easier to decipher than those in a mild state; the more exacerbated the lower self, the more unique (albeit lowly) traits are expressed.
-People who are relatively well-rounded, as well as physically, mentally, and emotionally balanced, tend to resemble one another, to some extent, via a pleasant, calm, and collected disposition.
-It is only once they fall very ill that their idiosyncrasies come out, their personality morphed, such as an obsessive tendency to wash their hands or an oddball fear of the heart.
+People who are relatively well-rounded–physically, mentally, and emotionally balanced–tend to resemble one another, to some extent, via a pleasant, calm, and collected disposition.
+It is only once they fall very ill that their idiosyncrasies come out, their personalities morphed (yet in a way relative to the lessons they must learn in this lifetime…), such as an obsessive tendency to wash their hands or an oddball fear of the heart.

 WHAT ARE THE PHYSICAL RAMIFICATIONS OF YOUR DISORDER?